Chapter 8: 4-H Volunteer Management Organization and Unit Management

 - Develop and coordinate educational programs, events activities and training that support and are consistent with the program, vision, plan, educational goals and standard as identified by the county and state 4-H YDP staff.

-- Help ensure that all county 4-H YDP programming is consistent with the 4-H Vision, Mission and Values and Program_Criteria_Checklist.
+- Help ensure that all county 4-H YDP programming is consistent with the 4-H Vision and Mission and

 - Build in mechanisms to achieve affirmative action goals and develop a management body whose membership is representative of the diversity of the community.